Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Methodology

-We employed a descriptive-analytical method for charting data – a process of “synthesizing and interpreting qualitative data by sifting, charting and sorting material according to key issues and themes” ~\cite{arksey2005scoping}.
-Two researchers independently charted the following data items extracted through reading of the full text of each text and organized these into a spreadsheet: (1) characteristics of sources: publication year and venue; and (2) description of harm: definition or conceptual framing.
-Discovery of a new concept or type of harm resulted in a new code, and repeat encounters with existing concepts/harm was documented, in order to reach theoretical saturation – a point at which coding additional papers or resources do not yield additional themes ~\cite{Hennink_Kaiser_Marconi_2017, Saunders_Sim_Kingstone_Baker_Waterfield_Bartlam_Burroughs_Jinks_2018}.
+We employed a descriptive-analytical method for charting data – a process of “synthesizing and interpreting qualitative data by sifting, charting and sorting material according to key issues and themes" ~\cite[p.
+26]{arksey2005scoping}.
+Two researchers independently charted the following data items extracted through reading of the full text of each source and organized them into a spreadsheet: (1) characteristics of sources: publication year and venue; and (2) description of harm: definition or conceptual framing.
+Discovery of a new concept or type of harm resulted in a new code, and repeat encounters with existing concepts or harms were documented to reach theoretical saturation – a point at which coding additional papers or resources do not yield additional themes ~\cite{Hennink_Kaiser_Marconi_2017, Saunders_Sim_Kingstone_Baker_Waterfield_Bartlam_Burroughs_Jinks_2018}.
+It is difficult to know when to stop searching for new sources when conducting a review \cite{hanneke2017scoping}.
+Thus, relying on scoping reviews' iterative characteristic ~\cite{peters2015guidance}, we used theoretical saturation as a signal to stop sourcing new papers.
+The entire corpus was coded.
+Data charting concluded July 2022.

-\subsubsection{Collating and Summarizing Results}
+\subsubsection{Collating and summarizing results}